 How Therapy Can Help You Live Your Life

-When parents try to get their own needs met by living vicariously through their offspring, it puts tremendous pressure on the child and reverses the proper roles.
-In this scenario, the child is being pressured to meet their parent’s needs, which is very destructive to proper child development.
+When parents try to get their needs met by living vicariously through their offspring, it puts tremendous pressure on the child and reverses the proper roles.
+In this scenario, the child is pressured to meet their parent’s needs, which is very destructive to proper child development.
 Family therapy, in particular, can help families manage conflicts stemming from this harmful parenting style by giving children a voice.
 This fosters effective communication and provides a safe space to discuss alternative parenting strategies.

 Parents who feel compelled to live vicariously through a child can also find great relief from individual therapy.
 A therapist can: